turingschool/front-end-curriculum/lessons/web-scraping-workshop.md

 We spent some time going over promises this morning, so check out this promises implementation

 [Promise example here](https://github.com/rosshinkley/nightmare-examples/blob/master/docs/beginner/promises.md)

-## Show and Tell (2:00 - 2:30)

-Let's all gather together and show off our scripts - or brilliant ideas for scripts and our code battles to try and get there!

 ### Final Thoughts